co-analysis/a11ytables/README.md

 but there’s a gap for this functionality—and for a dedicated R package—at the time of writing (August 2021).

-{a11ytables} is being developed with Cabinet Office statistical releases in mind, but the goal is to generalise it and perhaps have some functionality absorbed into the development of [gptables](https://github.com/best-practice-and-impact/gptables) in some way.
+{a11ytables} is being developed with specific statistical releases in mind, but the goal is to generalise it and perhaps have some functionality absorbed into the development of [gptables](https://github.com/best-practice-and-impact/gptables) in some way.